- How To Use

 - Max RPM: 25,000.

-- Best for aluminum, but can be used on steel, stainless steel, and brass with great results too.
+- Best for aluminum, but can be used on steel, stainless steel, and brass with great results too (steel and brass must be coated afterwards to prevent rust and corrosion).

 - Sold individually or in packs of 3, 5, and 10 to save you some cash!